-[57] The other three concerns - which the Tribunal describe as oversight of decisionmakers, the integrity of the administration of justice, and the educational and democracy-enhancing features of open courts - link the open court principle to the right of freedom of expression guaranteed by section 2(b) of the Charter.
-The Supreme Court of Canada's decision in the Canadian Broadcasting Corporation vs. New Brunswick (Attorney General) stated:
+&lt;sup>10 Practice Direction on Hearings before the Human Rights Tribunal of Ontario makers, the integrity of the administration of justice, and the educational and democracy-enhancing features of open courts - link the open court principle to the right of freedom of expression guaranteed by section 2(b) of the Charter.
+The Supreme Court of Canada's decision in the Canadian Broadcasting Corporation v.
+New Brunswick (Attorney General) stated: